 Exhaust leaks on a motorcycle can sometimes be confused with other problems because of similar symptoms.
-If you suspect an exhaust leak on your bike, it’s important to promptly take care of the issue to ensure it runs well and to ensure your personal health.
+If you suspect an exhaust leak on your motorcycle, it’s important to promptly take care of the issue to ensure it runs well and to ensure your personal health.

 The best way to tell if you have a motorcycle exhaust leak is by the sound.
-Most exhaust leaks happen where the header connect to the engine.
+Most exhaust leaks happen where the header connects to the engine.
 If you have a loose header, you’ll likely hear a popping sound.

 Sometimes this is mistaken for an engine going bad because an exhaust leak could sound similar to the valves tapping.
 A big leak will give a louder sound while a smaller leak will have a more subtle sound.

 Sometimes hearing that popping sound isn’t enough to determine whether or not this is your issue.
-If you do hear a popping sound but aren’t sure if it’s the exhaust causing it, try turning on your bike while it’s cold and listen to the characteristics of the popping sound.
+If you do hear a popping sound but aren’t sure if it’s the exhaust causing it, try turning on your motorcycle while it’s cold and listen to the characteristics of the popping sound.
 An exhaust leak will likely make a louder popping sound when it’s first turned on and subside as the engine gets warmer.

 This is a sign of loose exhaust header bolts.
 Your gasket surface and your flange surface on the exhaust header aren’t fully touching when the motorcycle is first turned on.
 When it warms up, they expand and seal off the leak.

 Another way to tell if you have an exhaust leak on your motorcycle is if the engine is on and you can sense a draft coming from the headers.
 I don’t recommend you use your hands since they can be extremely hot.
 Rather, use something light like a paper towel; hover it around the headers by the engine and see if you notice if the paper towel flaps from a leak draft.